 Who should use GoDaddy?

-Given its business-focused features (such as a live chat widget, appointment booker, online store, popups, and marketing tools), we think GoDaddy is best suited to small businesses and freelancers who need to set up an online presence, quickly.
+Given its business-focused features (such as a live chat widget, appointment booker, online store, popups, and marketing tools), we think GoDaddy is one of the best website builders for small businesses and freelancers who need to set up an online presence, quickly.

 Its pared-back editor also makes it ideal for beginners who want to create a modern-looking website without too much work.
 Finally, the affordable plans make GoDaddy a good option for anyone after a basic and budget-friendly website.